luispuerto/luispuerto-net/_posts/2018-01-12-install-r-100-homebrew-edition-with-openblas-openmp-my-version.md

 ### Armadillo and other libraries -optional

-Now, you can also install, if you want, [Armadillo](https://en.wikipedia.org/wiki/Armadillo_(C%2B%2B_library)), which is other library that it&#8217;s useful if you program in C/C++ and take advantage of OpenBLAS.
+Now, you can also install, if you want, [Armadillo](https://en.wikipedia.org/wiki/Armadillo_(C%2B%2B_library)), which is other library that it's useful if you program in C/C++ and take advantage of OpenBLAS.

 <pre class="lang:sh decode:true">$ brew install eigen armadillo v8-315
 $ brew link v8-315 --force</pre>

-You can test Armadillo with the following code (click to expand, the file is long) since the new Armadillo doesn&#8217;t provide examples, or at least I haven&#8217;t found them.
+You can test Armadillo with the following code (click to expand, the file is long) since the new Armadillo doesn't provide examples, or at least I haven't found them.

 <pre class="minimize:true lang:sh decode:true" title="Test code for Armadillo">$ cat &gt; example1.cpp &lt;&lt;END
 #include &lt;iostream&gt;